 On the Bb7 the chord is the same shell-voicing as the A7.
 The bass line is identical to bar 1 using the triad and the E leading note.
 Here the E can be used to lead into an Fm7.

 The final bar of the first line is an Fm7 E7.
 Here the bass line is very simple.
-For both chords it is 1 then 5.
+For both chords, it is 1 then 5.
 The chords are here played as sustained chords.
-This helps making the sound of the extra chords clear.
+This helps to make the sound of the extra chords clear.

 Bb7 and the II V to C minor

 Bar 6 takes the progression back to Bb.
 The bassline is again a Bb major triad and the final leading note Eb is there to take us to the II V to Cm in the next bar.

 The Dø G7 has a Drop2 voicing for the Dø and a Drop3 G7(b13) for the G7.
 The bass line is using the b5 of D to lead down to the root of G. On the G7 there is a Db to lead down to the C in bar 9.